Tinker Bell and the Great Fairy Rescue: Release

-In the United Kingdom and Ireland, the film was released in cinemas on August 13, 2010, following a premiere held at the May Fair Hotel in London on August 8, attended by Lauren Mote."
+In the United Kingdom and Ireland, the film was released in theaters on August 13, 2010, following a premiere held at the May Fair Hotel in London on August 8, attended by Lauren Mote."

 In the United States, the film had an outdoor premiere on August 28, 2010, as part of the Outdoor Cinema Food Fest at La Cienega Park in Beverly Hills, California.
 Between September 3 and 19, 2010, the film was shown at the El Capitan Theatre, in order to make it eligible for the Academy Award for Best Animated Feature.
 Disney qualified the film in an unsuccessful effort to expand the category's final nominations from three to five, as, under the academy rules in effect that year, five films could only have been nominated in a calendar year in which 16 or more animated films were submitted.

 The film was released in the United States on DVD and Blu-ray on September 21, 2010.
-Like the previous two films, Great Fairy Rescue debuted on the Disney Channel in November 2010.
+Like the previous two films, Great Fairy Rescue debuted on the Disney Channel in November 20, 2010.